Ashraf1395/supply_chain_finance/business_transformations/dbt_pipeline.md

 ### Distribution of Payment Delays
 By generating a histogram of payment delay periods, this model offers insights into the distribution of payment delays, helping organizations identify outliers and areas for improvement in payment processing.

+**Partitioning and Clustering**: Partitioning and clustering have been implemented on the `order_customer_id` column to optimize grouping and ordering operations.

 ## Financial Commitments
 [Model](./models/core/financial_commitments.sql)